Trust & security

 BYOK envelope encryption: two-layer AES-256-GCM

-Each BYOK provider key is stored using a two-layer envelope.
-A randomly generated 256-bit data encryption key (DEK) encrypts the provider key plaintext using AES-256-GCM.
-A 256-bit key-encryption key (KEK) stored in the secrets backend then encrypts the DEK using AES-256-GCM.
-The database stores the wrapped DEK and the encrypted ciphertext.
-The KEK is never stored alongside the data it protects.
+Two-layer envelope: a random 256-bit DEK encrypts the provider key with AES-256-GCM; a KEK in the secrets backend encrypts the DEK.
+The database holds only the wrapped DEK and ciphertext; the KEK is never stored alongside the data it protects.

-At request time: the KEK unwraps the DEK, the DEK decrypts the plaintext, the plaintext is used in-process, and the DEK is zeroed from memory using
+At request time the KEK unwraps the DEK, the DEK decrypts the plaintext in-process, and the DEK is zeroed from memory (

 Hash chain: SHA-256 per-row linking